linz/elevation/README.md

 ## Related

-For access to LINZ's aerial and satellite imagery see [linz/imagery](https://github.com/linz/imagery) For access to LINZ's coastal elevation data see [linz/coastal](https://github.com/linz/coastal/)
+- For access to LINZ's aerial and satellite imagery see [linz/imagery](https://github.com/linz/imagery)
+- For access to LINZ's coastal elevation data see [linz/coastal](https://github.com/linz/coastal/)

-## License
+## Licence

 Source code is licensed under [MIT](LICENSE).